-Links to these forms are sent to visitors in advance of their visit.
-The forms can be completed electronically and are compatible with screen reader technology.
+Ahead of your climb, everyone in your group must complete a waiver form.
+A link to this form can be found in your confirmation email once you have completed your booking.
+The form can be completed electronically and are compatible with screen reader technology.
 Alternatively, if you would like us to print a copy of these documents off for you so they are ready for you to complete upon arrival, please let us know.

 To view our Accessible Climb pre-visit checklist, please see here: